Page 4 - 1900s to 1930s

 Art Deco frames began to appear in the late 1920s.
 Several of my frames have original photographs (from the mid-1920s) by notorious photographer, Albert Arthur Allen. (please excuse the censorship)

 Best - Beautiful Art Deco piece made about 1934.
 It uses two elements - decorated glass and silver-gilded wood.
 10 x 13 inches od.
-Better - A beautiful "batwing corners" piece made about 1910-15.
-It is 12 x 20 inches od.
+Better - A beautiful "batwing corners" piece made about 1910.
+It is 12 x 20 inches od. and has an 11 3/4 x 17 inch pic. size.